meows/racket/docs/function-define.md

 ```

 These are examples we've seen before, but they all involve functions that can
-only take on input.
+only take one input.
 But you know there are useful functions that take more, for
-example, the volume of a 3D rectangle can be found with `length`, `width`, and
+example, the volume of a rectangular prism can be found with `length`, `width`,
-`height`.
+and `height`.
+One might say that a function that tells you the volume of a
+rectangular prism requires exactly three inputs, no more and no less.

 I'm going to use the same rules from above for defining a function, but instead
-this time I'm going to adapt the rule to work with 3 inputs or *parameters*.
+this time I'm going to adapt the rule to work with 3 inputs or *parameters*, and
+I'm going to use extra long names for everything just for show.

 ``` clojure
 (define (prism-volume length width height) (* length width height))